MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Osservazioni

-Per informazioni dettagliate, vedere [PathRemoveBlanks](/windows/win32/api/shlwapi/nf-shlwapi-pathremoveblanksw) .
+Per informazioni dettagliate, vedere [PathRemoveBlanks.See PathRemoveBlanks](/windows/win32/api/shlwapi/nf-shlwapi-pathremoveblanksw) for details.

-## <a name="removeextension"></a>ATLPath:: RemoveExtension
+## <a name="atlpathremoveextension"></a><a name="removeextension"></a>ATLPercorso::RemoveExtension

-Questa funzione è un wrapper di overload per [PathRemoveExtension](/windows/win32/api/shlwapi/nf-shlwapi-pathremoveextensionw).
+Questa funzione è un wrapper in overload per [PathRemoveExtension](/windows/win32/api/shlwapi/nf-shlwapi-pathremoveextensionw).

 ### <a name="syntax"></a>Sintassi